By Edgar R. Batte

 Rose: Well, he woke up on the 16th of September 2019 and told me he wanted to meet my ssenga (aunt).
 I didn’t believe him so I kept asking him if he meant what he was saying.
 He said he meant it.
 And here we are, married.

 Kafrika: Oh my, I was blessed with a dream team.
 First is God, then my friends who stood by me, not forgetting Tony Kyazze who chaired our meetings even in the tough Covid-19 times.
-When it became tough, he embarked on an online wedding meeting which was the first of a kind.
+When it became tough, he embarked on an online wedding meeting which was a first of a kind.
 He was assisted by my aunt Eva Isiko.
 They both canvased funding to the last day.
 I thank them wholesomely.

 What do you feel about being married during the Covid-19 times?